 Active Schools Minnesota

-Across Minnesota, schools are coming together to make being active a way of life for our kids.
+Across Minnesota, schools are coming together to make being active a way of life for our students.
 Thanks to the Active Schools Minnesota initiative, schools are increasing time that students are physically active.

 Watch our video!

-Active Schools Minnesota is a partnership between the Minnesota Departments of Health and Education and is supported by the Statewide Health Improvement Partnership (SHIP).
-Schools are getting training and resources through SHIP to get kids moving more.
+Active Schools Minnesota is a collaboration between the Minnesota Departments of Health and Education and is supported by the Statewide Health Improvement Partnership (SHIP).

 Active School Strategies

 Through SHIP, schools across Minnesota are implementing these evidence-based strategies to increase physical activity opportunities: